 The conversation starters

-Strangers, friends, families, and coworkers have formed more authentic connections with each other and transformed the way they relate, think about each other and see the world.
+Strangers, friends, families, and coworkers have formed more authentic connections and transformed the way they relate to each other and see the world.
 All it takes is the courage to ask a new question.

 In the meantime, a free gift: